starbops/cvault/README.rst

 Installation
 ------------

-Run the installer script to install dependencies and the cvault program.
+To install dependencies and the cvault program.

 .. code-block:: bash

-    $ ./install.sh
+    $ python setup.py install

 Then initialize the vault (database).